investingsnippets/investingsnippets.github.io/content/posts/drawdown.md

     2021-02-16    21 days
     Name: duration, Length: 69, dtype: timedelta64[ns]

-The DataFrame above prints the last day of a drawdown, and for how long it lasted in days
+The DataFrame above prints the last day of a drawdown, and its duration in days.

 ```
 df.max(), df.mean()